PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 A Long Short-Term Memory Neural Network (LSTM) is a type of recurrent neural network (RNN) architecture designed to address the limitations of traditional RNNs in capturing long-term dependencies and handling sequential data.
 LSTMs are particularly effective in tasks where context and temporal relationships are crucial, such as speech recognition, language translation, and time series prediction.

-Here’s a deeper dive into how LSTMs work:
+Here's a deeper dive into how LSTMs work:

 1. **Memory Cells**: The core component of an LSTM is its memory cell, which maintains a hidden state vector and a cell state vector.
 These vectors allow LSTMs to selectively retain and forget information over long sequences, enabling them to capture long-term dependencies.